savkorlev/AS_STS_code/README.md

-2. Adaptive Weights -> Construction.py
+2. Adaptive Weights -> instance

 Adaptive weights decide how often an operation is picked.
 Operations are the rules used to destroy customers, insert customer and optimize a solution.
 These weights need to be chosen in a smart way, because they dictate how fast